subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 ## Define and Bind Event Handler(s)

-Subsquid SDK provides users with the [`SubstrateBatchProcessor` class](/firesquid/substrate-indexing).
+Subsquid SDK provides users with the [`SubstrateBatchProcessor` class](/substrate-indexing).
 Its instances connect to chain-specific [Subsquid archives](/archives/overview) to get chain data and apply custom transformations.
 The indexing begins at the starting block and keeps up with new blocks after reaching the tip.

-[//]: # (!!!!
-Remove the /firesquid reference above once ArrowSquid for Substrate is released)

-`SubstrateBatchProcessor`s [exposes methods](/firesquid/substrate-indexing/configuration) to "subscribe" them to specific data such as Substrate events, extrinsics, storage items or, for EVM, logs and transactions.
+`SubstrateBatchProcessor`s [expose methods](/substrate-indexing/setup) that "subscribe" them to specific data such as Substrate events and calls.
+There are also [specialized methods](/substrate-indexing/specialized/evm) for subscribing to EVM logs and transactions by address.
 The actual data processing is then started by calling the `.run()` function.
 This will start generating requests to the Archive for [*batches*](/basics/batch-processing) of data specified in the configuration, and will trigger the callback function, or *batch handler* (passed to `.run()` as second argument) every time a batch is returned by the Archive.

 [//]: # (!!!!
 Update the link above once ArrowSquid for Substrate is released)